CheesecakeLabs/django-polaris-wyre/README.md

 ```
 ## How to use

-To use the Wyre's wallet, it is necessary to import `WyreIntegration` class from `polaris_wyre.wyre.integration` package and pass it as an argument to the `custody` parameter in the Polaris' `register_integrations` function.
+To use the Wyre's wallet, it is necessary to import `WyreIntegration` class from `polaris_wyre.wyre.integration` package and pass an instance of it as the `custody` parameter in the Polaris' `register_integrations` function.

 ```py
 # apps.py